esperanca/personal_website/src/pages/cases/babylon.md

 ## Lessons Learned

 1. Integrating user research into the design system development process enhanced the adoption  - this was particularly important with engineers.
 2. Community building is essential for widespread acceptance and utilisation of the design system.
-And for that, you have to create quality documentation and content.
+And for that, quality documentation and content is pivotal.
 3. Close collaboration with product management and engineering teams during planning activities ensures the design system remains aligned with business objectives and technical feasibility over time

 ## Recognition